Case Manager

 Minimum Qualifications

-• At least one year of full-time experience working with students in higher education case management, crisis intervention or advocacy situations.
+Bachelor's degree (US equivalent) and at least two years full-time experience working with students in higher education, case management, crisis intervention or advocacy situations.

 Preferred Qualifications

-• Master's degree in College Student Personnel, Counseling, Social Work, Education or related area of study.
+Master's degree in College Student Personnel, Counseling, Social Work, Education or related area of study.

-• Training in behavioral intervention (certification through NaBita or experience with HECMA - Higher Education Case Management Association).
+Training in behavioral intervention (certification through NaBita or experience with HECMA (Higher Education Case Management Association)).

-• Experience in higher education crisis response related to student behavior.
+Experience in higher education crisis response related to student behavior.

-• Knowledge and understanding of student development theory and practice.
+Knowledge and understanding of student development theory and practice.

-• Knowledge of national principles and procedures involved in risk assessment.
+Knowledge of national principles and procedures involved in risk assessment.

-• Strong problem-solving skills.
+Strong problem-solving skills.

-• Strong oral and written communication/presentation skills and active listening skills.
+Strong oral and written communication/presentation skills and active listening skills.

-• Flexibility and adaptability to shift from one task to another.
+Flexibility and adaptability to shift from one task to another.

 Salary